ravens/awesome-telco/README.md

 - [GSM capture, analysis and decoding](http://domonkos.tomcsanyi.net/?p=418) - four posts series on GSM cellular signal analysis.

 ## Blogs
-- [Nick vs Networking](https://nickvsnetworking.com/category/plmn/)- So this blog focuses on telecommunications network engineering, from the very old (Shout out to the National Communications Museum), to very new and everything in between.
+- [Nick vs Networking](https://nickvsnetworking.com/category/plmn/) - So this blog focuses on telecommunications network engineering, from the very old (Shout out to the National Communications Museum), to very new and everything in between.
+- [The 3G4G Blog](https://blog.3g4g.co.uk) - Latest news and information on 3G, 4G, 5G wireless and technologies in general.

 ## Organizations